German Society of Montreal: Current Mission

-History
+the supportinterested in the community and History

-1835-1850s: Early years
+1835–1850s: early years

-After a private meeting in March 1835, initiated amongst others by the physician Dr. Daniel Arnoldi, the German Society of Montreal was formally founded on April 21, 1835 at the Hotel Nelson.
+After a private meeting in March 1835, initiated amongst others by the physician Dr. Daniel Arnoldi, the German Society of Montreal was formally founded on April 21, 1835, at the Hotel Nelson.
 The original purpose was to be the voice of the German minority in Montreal and to the support of anyone of German origin living and/or arriving in Montréal with "advice, information and assistance [to those] in need" (Gürttler, 1985, p.
 3).
 At the first general meeting, the 81 founding members appointed Louis Gugy (at the time Sheriff of Montreal) as the first president of the Society.

 Over the course of its history, the leaders and members of the Society have ranged from tradespersons such as butchers to professionals such as lawyers, politicians, business people, doctors and diplomats.

 From early on, the Society was close to similar organizations focused on supporting newcomers, like the English St. George's Society of Montreal, the Scottish St. Andrew's Society of Montreal and the Irish St. Patrick's Society of Montreal, which were all founded around the same time.
 In the time leading up to the Rebellions of 1837, the Society, along with the other national societies in Montreal identified more closely with the British side.
 Over time, the German Society took a more neutral stance.